 Leveraging it early will give you an edge in your industry.

 Frequently asked questions

-An example of a real-time data ingestion tool is MarkLogic; a multi-model databases that allows you to integrate and process data continuously from multiple sources at the same time.
+An example of a real-time data ingestion tool is MarkLogic; multi-model databases that allow you to integrate and process data continuously from multiple sources at the same time.
 MarkLogic also offers a data hub to build applications on top of, enabling use cases such as real-time analytics.